simoneSantoni/NLP-orgs-markets/week1/wb_1.md

 Words, text corpus, and text corpora
 ====================================

-+ words are the fundamental unit of observations
++ words are the fundamental unit of observations in any NLP pipeline
-+ words that appear in a same document constitute a corpus of text
++ the set of words that appear in the same document constitute a corpus of text
 + collections of documents constitute text corpora

 Text normalization